 Coffee/Cafes in Orange

 Bills Beans East Orange is my local, it's a dangerous 100m from the gallery in the BEST neighbourhood in town ;) - great coffee roasted locally and a nice selection of meals.
 Byng Street Local Store also does great coffee and a mean brunch, plus my husband Erick works there, so it must be good.
 My other favourite is Groundstone, it's located in the new Regional Museum building next to the Orange Regional Gallery which is also worth a look!
 You should also check out The Agrestic Grocer, they have live music several evenings a week and also on weekends as well as a small grocery store selling local produce.
-If you're looking for a quick espresso fix I'd suggest the Endsleigh, although they're not open on weekends, or Nimrod's, he has two stores, one in Lords Place and one up at The Sonic (mighty handy for you shopping enthusiasts), or there's Good Eddy also in Lords Place.
+The Grocer and Co Organics has a delicious menu too!
+If you're looking for a quick espresso fix I'd suggest Arthur's Coffee, or Nimrod's, he has two stores, one in Lords Place and one up at The Sonic (mighty handy for you shopping enthusiasts), or there's Good Eddy also in Lords Place.

 Restaurants and Bars in Orange